-We’re the top beginner adventure race according to National Geographic Adventure magazine and the highest attended race series on the continent.
+We’re the top beginner adventure race according to National Geographic Adventure magazine.

 “At the end of this race I felt more accomplished than I ever felt in my entire life!
 I had been feeling so unmotivated in my activities lately & this race has totally given me that old spark back.” – 2013 racer review